The Story So Far

 Karolyse didn’t know how she knew, she just knew.

 Coach Karsgaard – may the Jaguar guide his soul – had always been so straightforward.
 Umberto, now that he was handling their practices, was different.
-He showed up each morning with a pack of street urchins recruited from the favela overlooking the old warehouse they used for training.
+He showed up each morning with a pack of street urchins recruited from the favela overlooking the old, roofed forum they used for training.
 There was always breakfast awaiting the children in the adjacent cottage.
 Once fed, he sent them off up the slopes of the slum.
 He would then explain the objective of the day’s training to the team but he wouldn’t let practice start until the kids came back and gave him an all-clear signal.
 All of them.

 “It’s a similar idea to the up-and-under, see, just backwards.
 They kick-off and we get the ball quickly to Cux.
 Then they snap their disgusting little fingers and think ‘up-and-under’.
 Off they go, or at least some of ’em, skittering into the backfield as protection.
 They won’t make the mistake of letting their thrower catch the ball after what Ocllo did to Snisneek Griffeciel last time.
 No. They’ll have a pair of sewer-slippers hanging back.
 So the Skitteringi’ll likely have five back and probably three pressuring Cux and three spread out.
 They’re expecting time.
 They think the kick’s going to go high.
 It’s gotta go ‘up’ high enough for us to get ‘under’ it … ‘up-and-under’, right?
 So, what if Cux doesn’t kick it high?”